James V. Haxby

 James Van Loan Haxby is an American neuroscientist.
-He currently is a professor in the Department of Psychological and Brain Sciences at Dartmouth College and the Director for the Dartmouth Center for Cognitive Neuroscience.
+He currently is a professor in the Department of Psychological and Brain Sciences at Dartmouth College and was the Director for the Dartmouth Center for Cognitive Neuroscience from 2008 to 2021.
 He is best known for his work on face perception and applications of machine learning in functional neuroimaging.

 Education

 Haxby received a BA from Carleton College in 1973 and completed a Fulbright Scholarship at the University of Bonn in 1974.
 He obtained a PhD in clinical psychology at the University of Minnesota in 1981.